sergiodxa/remix-vite-i18next/README.md

 All translation files are fetched from `/api/locales` resource route which let us easily customize the cache of the translation.

-It also uses a Remix cookie object to store the user preferred locale, when the user clicks a button to change from English to Spanish or vice versa, it sets the cookie, if you remove the `?lng` in the URL it will keep the user preferred locale.
+It also uses a React Router cookie object to store the user preferred locale, when the user clicks a button to change from English to Spanish or vice versa, it sets the cookie, if you remove the `?lng` in the URL it will keep the user preferred locale.